eosphoros-ai/DB-GPT/docs/modules/knownledge.md

 ```

+Optionally, you can run `python tools/knowledge_init.py -h` command to see more usage.

 3.Add the knowledge repository in the interface by entering the name of your knowledge repository (if not specified, enter "default") so you can use it for Q&A based on your knowledge base.

 Note that the default vector model used is text2vec-large-chinese (which is a large model, so if your personal computer configuration is not enough, it is recommended to use text2vec-base-chinese).
 Therefore, ensure that you download the model and place it in the models directory.